meesvandongen/just-one-cf/docs/technical-architecture.md

 - `start-set`: Begins a new set (only available when no set is active)
 - `end-session`: Terminates the entire session and removes all players
 - `end-set`: Ends the current set early and shows results
-- `end-round`: Skips the current word and moves to the next round
+- `next-round`: Forces progression to the next word
-- `next-round`: Forces progression to the next word (similar to end-round)
+- `pass-word`: Allows skipping a difficult word

 ## The gameUpdater Function